SimoneErrigo/Janus/PYFILTERS.md

 flow.body = flow.body.replace("foo", "bar")            # HTTP request body (str)
 flow.content = flow.content.replace(b"\x00", b"\xff")  # exact bytes (TCP, binary-safe)
 ```

+The rewritten content is forwarded only by an inline **Blocking** filter.
+For
+HTTP that means a request; for TCP it can be a request or a response.
+An async
+filter can return alerts but cannot modify traffic that has already been
+forwarded.

+## Test a filter before enabling it

+The **PyFilters** page can run an unsaved script in isolation.
+Supply one sample
+request/response, load a captured packet, or load a complete reconstructed flow.
+For a complete flow, `match()` runs over the packets in order, so module state,
+`flow.request`, `flow.response`, `flow.conn`, and `flow.commands()` see the same
+sequence they would see live.

+Use **Repeat** to replay that sequence in the same script instance.
+For example,
+a counter that alerts on the second login needs a repeat of at least `2`.
+The
+result shows one verdict per packet, including any alert, requested block, and
+best-effort rewritten body.
+A test validates script logic; the live effect still
+depends on whether the script is enabled and marked **Blocking**.

 ## Analysis helpers (`util`)